salmannizam/todo-app/README.md

 # todo-app

 #this is a todo app in LARAVEL.
-#techonologgies i used are - html, css, js, jquery, bootstrap, laravel amnd mysql
+#techonologgies i used are - html, css, js, jquery, bootstrap, laravel and mysql